sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### The transcription repeats itself many times

-This is unfortunately a flaw in the Whisper model.
-[People smarter than me are working on resolving it.](https://github.com/ggerganov/whisper.cpp/issues/579)
+This is unfortunately a flaw in the Whisper model and out of my control.

 #### The transcription is missing punctation